Seven healthy business travel tips

 5) Get out!

 Get as much fresh air as you can.
 Rent a bike (you can rent Bromptons close to us at Moor Street station) or get walking and search out green spaces.
 After a hard day’s work, it will do your body good and clear your mind.

 Ordering room service or eating restaurant food can be tough on the waistline and arteries.
-If you work away regularly, checking into a serviced apartment might be good for your health: you’ll have a kitchen and the opportunity to prepare fresh, simple food.
+If you work away regularly, checking into a serviced apartment might be good for your health: unlike other business hotels in Birmingham, you’ll have a kitchen and the opportunity to prepare fresh, simple food.
 A ready meal on the healthy side could be a good compromise (there are five supermarkets within a five-minute walk from us).
 We’ve prepared a Dining In section as part of our Guest Guide that we hope you’ll find useful.

 7) Breakfast like a king, but not King Henry VIII…

 A full English breakfast is a thing of wonder, but it’s not always the wisest choice as far as your health is concerned.
-Why not pick a place to stay where you can choose a healthier start to the day without bacon smells wafting at you from the breakfast buffet?
+Why not pick a business hotel in Birmingham where you can choose a healthier start to the day without bacon smells wafting at you from the breakfast buffet?
 At our Rotunda aparthotel in Birmingham, for example, we provide guests with locally sourced granola, jumbo oats, fresh milk and squeezing oranges plus grapefruit.

-SPECIAL OFFER: If you are coming to Birmingham on business why not give our stylish serviced apartments at Rotunda a try?
+SPECIAL OFFER: If you are planning a work trip and need a business hotel in Birmingham, why not give our stylish serviced apartments at Rotunda a try?
 Your body will thank you.Use booking code FIRSTSTAY to receive 10% off your first stay.